Teksta versija

 [30 October 2008; 21 October 2010; 20 June 2019 / Amendment to Paragraph one shall come into force on 1 November 2019.
 See Paragraph 19 of Transitional Provisions]

 Section 11.
-(1) Advertisements regarding the auction of the immovable property of a public person shall be published in the official gazette Latvijas Vēstnesis, on the website of the authority which organises the alienation of immovable property (Section 9), and in a local newspaper published in the territory of a relevant local government, if any.
-Information regarding the auction shall be displayed in a clearly visible place at the relevant immovable property by indicating the name, address, and telephone number of the organiser of the auction.
-In organising an electronic auction, advertisements shall also be posted on the website of electronic auctions.
+(1) Advertisements for the auction of the immovable property of a public entity shall be published in the official gazette Latvijas Vēstnesis and on the website of the authority which organises the alienation of the immovable property (Section 9).
+Information on the auction shall be displayed in a clearly visible place at the relevant immovable property by indicating the name, address, and telephone number of the organiser of the auction.
+When organising an electronic auction, advertisements shall also be posted on the website of electronic auctions.
+Also other ways for notifying information may be used for the placement of information so that it would reach as wide range of applicants as possible.

-(2) Advertisements regarding the auction of the movable property of a public person shall be published on the website of the authority which organises the alienation of immovable property (Section 9) and in a newspaper published in the territory of the relevant local government, but if the total notional price of the movable property sold exceeds EUR 3500 - also in the official gazette Latvijas Vēstnesis.
-Advertisements regarding the auction of the movable property of local governments shall be published in accordance with the procedures by which binding regulations of the councils of local governments are published.
+(2) Advertisements for the auction of the movable property of a public entity shall be published on the website of such authority which organises the alienation of immovable property (Section 9), but if the total notional price of the movable property to be sold exceeds EUR 3500 - also in the official gazette Latvijas Vēstnesis.
+Advertisements for the auction of the movable property of local governments shall be published in accordance with the procedures by which binding regulations of local government councils are published.
+Also other ways for notifying information may be used for the placement of information so that it would reach as wide range of applicants as possible.

-(3) Concurrently with an advertisement an auction announcement shall be sent to a person whose ownership rights have been corroborated in the Land Register and who has the right of first refusal by indicating that this person may only exercise such rights if it is applied in writing within the time period specified in the advertisement.
+(3) Concurrently with an advertisement, an auction announcement shall be sent to a person whose ownership rights have been corroborated in the Land Register and who has the right of first refusal by indicating that this person may only exercise such rights if it is applied in writing within the terms specified in the advertisement.

 Section 12.
 The advertisement and the announcement shall indicate the following: